-Surgery to the nipple areolar complex (NAC) is done for both reconstructive and cosmetic reasons.
-Cosmetic NAC surgery includes both nipple and areola reduction.
-In general, any surgery done on a native NAC can affect a woman's ability to breast feed, will leave scars (although often subtle), and can alter the sensitivity and feeling in the NAC.
+Cosmetic surgery to the nipple areolar complex (NAC) includes both nipple and areola reduction.
+In general, any surgery done on a native NAC can affect a woman's ability to breastfeed, will leave scars (although often subtle), and can alter the sensitivity and feeling in the NAC.

-Women who feel their areolas are too large may be a candidate for areola reduction surgery.
-This can be done under local or general anesthetic, though will leave a circumferential scar around the areola.
+Women who feel their areola is too large may be a candidate for areola reduction surgery.
+This can be done under local or general anesthetic and will leave a circumferential scar around the areola.

-Women who feel that their nipples project too much either naturally or after breast feeding may be candidates for nipple reduction surgery, which can be done under local anesthetic.
+Women who feel that their nipple projects too much, either naturally or after breastfeeding, may be a candidate for nipple reduction surgery, which can be done under local anesthetic.

-Note that since both areola and nipple reduction surgery are considered cosmetic procedures, they are not insured by the Medical Services Plan.
+Both nipple and areola reduction surgery are considered cosmetic procedures and so are not insured by the Medical Services Plan.

 To learn more about how you may benefit from nipple and areola reduction or to schedule a consultation with one of our board-certified plastic surgeons, please contact our Surrey office today.